-The Board has designated RAF's Company Secretary as the person responsible for overseeing and coordinating disclosure of information to the ASX as well as communicating with the ASX.
+The Board has designated the Company's company secretary as the person responsible for overseeing and co-ordinating disclosure of information to the ASX as well as communicating with the ASX.

 The Board has established a written policy for ensuring compliance with ASX Listing Rule disclosure requirements and accountability at senior executive level for that compliance.
-A copy of the Company's continuous disclosure policy can be found on the Company's web site (under "Corporate Governance").
+A copy of the Company's continuous disclosure policy can be found on the Company's website (under Corporate Governance).